kanziebub/ProjectSEA/rulebook.md

 ## Event Registration

 Event registration is processed via Google and joining the discord server.
 All links and instructions on how to register will be provided.
 You will need your Discord ID + Discord Alias ready.
 If the tournament format is a team mode, you must have the Discord IDs of you and your teammate(s) ready.
-All participants must be in the **Lyfin's Tavern Discord** at the time of signup for your entry to be counted.
+All participants must be in the **ER Project:SEA Discord** at the time of signup for your entry to be counted.
 Event registration may be canceled or modified by contacting an organizer.

 ## Game Client Version